How to Make Pixel Art

-Dado Almeida, concept artist for games and animation, teaches us how to make pixel art!
-This step-by-step tutorial guides you through creating a 64x64 pixel portrait with tips for appealing pixel linework and coloring techniques.
+Dado Almeida, concept artist for games and animation, teaches how to make pixel art!
+This step-by-step tutorial goes over pixel linework and coloring techniques

 INTRODUCTION TO PIXEL ART

-Computer graphics and digital art as we know them today have a root, and that is pixel art.
+Computer graphics and digital art as we know them today, have an origin: pixel art.

-In this article, I’ll highlight some characteristics, basic techniques and guidelines so you can start making your own pixel art.
+In this article, I’ll highlight some characteristics, basic techniques and guidelines so you can start making your own pixel art drawings.

-The technical side of this art form is important, especially if you want to make an homage of a video game.
+The technical side of this art form is important, especially if you want to make an homage to a video game.